aingenerijr1/ai-marketing-report-generator/n8n-automation-log-test-notes.md

 ## Screenshot Evidence

-Recommended screenshot file:
+No screenshot has been added for this test yet.

+A future screenshot could be saved as:

 `screenshots/14-n8n-automation-log-write-test.png`

-This screenshot should show either the successful n8n append row node output or the new row added to the Automation Log tab.
+That screenshot should show either the successful n8n append row node output or the new row added to the Automation Log tab.

 ## What This Test Proves